-- 1. Matters brought forth by Co-Chair (s) and Executive Committee members, discussion material provided by Director. - 2.
+- 1. Matters brought forth by chair(s) and executive committee members; discussion material provided by director. - 2.
 Recommends action to full LCCMR, except as noted in 3 and 4 below. - 3.
-Reviews, adopts and amends LCCMR Administrative Budget. - 4.
-Approves work agreements and periodic payment authorization for conduct of LCCMR authorized projects. - 5.
-Gives general direction to LCCMR operations, in both the administrative and functional areas.
+Reviews, adopts, and amends LCCMR administrative budget.

+- 4. Approves work agreements and periodic payment authorization for conduct of LCCMR authorized projects. - 5.
+Gives general direction to LCCMR operations in both the administrative and functional areas.